line47/design-system-animation/README.md

 Animation can be used as a part of a larger strategy to improve inclusivity and accessibility of services by adding another layer of context to digital interactions.
 It can help to highlight connections between elements and information in real time or provide simulated haptic feedback when a button is pressed or selected.

-For our work at the Centers for Medicare and Medicaid, defining a standardized framework for animation in line with the CMS Design System will allow dozens of teams and projects to use contribute to improving animations standards together across the agency.
+For our work at the Centers for Medicare and Medicaid, defining a standardized framework for animation in line with the CMSDS will allow dozens of teams and projects to use and contribute to the animation standards together.
 This will lead to consistent, reliable implementation of animation across CMS digital services.

-## Defining the interactions
+## Defining motion and animation options

-We had to start by assessing common UI animation methods that would provide the highest flexibility and value across all components that already exist in the CMS Design System.
-The idea was essentially to create “animation classes” that can be added to any element in the same way the design system handles CSS utilities now.
+We started by assessing common UI animation methods that would provide the highest flexibility and value in the CMSDS.
+The idea was essentially to create “animation classes” that can be added to an element in the same way the design system handles CSS utilities now.

+We came up with the following list:

 * Fade In
-* Fade In + Expand
+* Fade In + Grow
 * Fade Out
-* Fade Out + Subtract
+* Fade Out + Shrink
 * Color
-* Jiggle
-* Shake
+* Shake (Directional variations)
-* Expand
+* Grow
-* Subtract
+* Shrink
-* Subtract + Fade Out
+* Shrink + Fade Out
-* Slide
 * Slide (Directional variations)
 * Slide + Fade In
 * Slide + Fade Out

+In addition to defining these set animations, we explored adding variables to allow for control of `animation-durtion` as well as `animation-timing-function` for each animation type.
+This would give a bot of control on the animation itself while also providing the consistency that variables provide.

+Class structuring would work in a similar way as the CMSDS utilties.
+For example, you could add the class `ds-u-animate-fade--in` to add the fade in animation to an elment.

-In order to validate our assumptions around the impact of implementing these animations into the CMSDS, we met with Ad Hoc’s accessibility group and discussed general usability concerns with the healthcare.gov team.
+In order to validate our assumptions around the impact of implementing animations into the CMSDS, we met with Ad Hoc’s accessibility group and discussed general usability concerns with the healthcare.gov team.

-We made a number of governance decisions around the usage of animations in the design system to ensure that animations are adopted properly and consistently across projects:

-* We will recommend only using one animation class per element to prevent unpredictable and inconsistent behavior.

 ##  Animation guidelines